jonspeicher/snore/README.markdown

 Tests
 -----

 Unit tests are provided with the source distribution in the `test` directory.
-These tests are intended to be run with `nosetests`, but they don't work with `nosetests` when the snore egg is installed in `site-packages`.
+These tests are intended to be run with `nosetests`.
 There is currently no way to run the tests directly from the command line by executing the test scripts.

 Uninstallation
 --------------